XiaoleiC/XiaoleiC.github.io/index.md

 ## Previous topics
 In the summer and fall of 2024, I worked on understanding the community's psychological polarization during hazards.
 We employed a bottom-up method and constructed the system Hamiltonian.
 Traditional techniques from statistical physics, e.g., mean-field theory and renormalization group, were widely used to infer the macroscopic collective phenomena directly from the microscopic interactions.
+The paper is coming out soon.

 ## Research Interests
 - **Scientific Machine Learning:** spatial-temporal stuff, like PDE